Military Funeral Honors

 The rendering of Military Funeral Honors is a ceremony representing the Nation’s deep gratitude to those, in times of war and peace, who have faithfully defended our country.
 This ceremonial paying of respect is the final demonstration a grateful nation can provide to our veteran’s family.

-Every veteran; Soldier, Sailor, Marine, Airman, and Coast Guardsman are entitled to their proper Military Funeral Honors performed by uniformed members of the Armed Forces.
+Every Veteran, Soldier, Sailor, Marine, Airman, and Coast Guardsman is entitled to his/her proper Military Funeral Honors performed by uniformed members of the Armed Forces.

 Military members in the following categories are eligible for military funeral honors: military personnel on active duty; former military members who served on active duty and were discharged under conditions other than dishonorable; members of the Selected Reserve; former members of the Selected Reserve who served at least one term of enlistment or period of initial obligated service and were discharged under conditions other than dishonorable; and former members of the Selected Reserve who were discharged due to a service-related disability.